Access All Areas makes urban, disruptive performance by learning disabled and autistic artists.

 Funders and supporters include

-Arts Council England, BBC Performing Arts Fund, BIG Lottery, Garrick Charitable Trust, Goldsmith’s Charitable Trust, Grocer’s Charitable Trust, Hackney Council, Henry Smith Foundation, Heritage Lottery Fund, Hoxton Hall, Mercer’s Charitable Trust, Merchant Taylor’s Charitable Trust, Pleasance Theatre, Rich Mix Cultural Foundation, Souter’s Charitable Trust, The Barbican, The Guardian University Awards, The Leverhulme Trust, The Percy Bilton Charity, The Robert Gavron Trust, The Royal Central School of Speech and Drama, The Wellcome Trust, The Worshipful Company of Tinplate Makers, The 29th May 1961 Charity, Trusthouse, Unity Trust, The Evening Standard Disposessed Fund.
+Arts Council England, BBC Performing Arts Fund, BIG Lottery, City Bridge Trust, Garrick Charitable Trust, Goldsmith’s Charitable Trust, Grocer’s Charitable Trust, Hackney Council, Henry Smith Foundation, Heritage Lottery Fund, Hoxton Hall, Mercer’s Charitable Trust, Merchant Taylor’s Charitable Trust, Pleasance Theatre, Rich Mix Cultural Foundation, Souter’s Charitable Trust, The Barbican, The Guardian University Awards, The Leverhulme Trust, The Percy Bilton Charity, The Robert Gavron Trust, The Royal Central School of Speech and Drama, The Wellcome Trust, The Worshipful Company of Tinplate Makers, The 29th May 1961 Charity, Trusthouse, The Evening Standard Disposessed Fund and Unity Trust.